 A true sourdough is never quick to produce, which goes against all the principles of the classic industrial supply chain supermarkets live by.
 The slow process required to make proper sourdough bread is what helps make the bread easier to digest and can help those with intolerances.
-Yet, because mass-production means making a lot in little time, big bakers speed up the process by adding commercial yeast, along with other ingredients, to optimise their speedy product.
-Modern authentic sourdough bread is made in the same way as it was thousands of years ago in a process that demands the slow fermentation of a simple dough made with the golden trio of ingredients.
+By definition, mass-production means making a lot in little time.
+Big bakers speed up the process by adding commercial yeast, along with other ingredients, to optimise their speedy product.
+Modern authentic sourdough bread is made in the same way as it was thousands of years ago.
+This is a process that demands the slow fermentation of a simple dough made with the golden trio of ingredients.
 Our bakers at BreadBread produce loaves that need 24-hours just for the fermentation part.
 You could say that all that’s needed is flour, water, salt, and time – imagine the horror in the supermarket boardroom at that.

 What defines ‘sourdough’?
-If you’re a real artisan baker (where skill, time and quality ingredients are important for you), sourdough is a method of leavening bread using natural, wild yeasts and lactobacilli bacteria naturally present in ground grain and not commercially produced yeasts and an arsenal of undeclared additives – aka, ‘processing aids’ that can include extra yeast for speed, extra fat for softness, emulsifiers for bigger loaves and preservatives for a longer shelf-life and, importantly, can be used in any type of bread.
+Sourdough is a method of leavening bread using natural, wild yeasts and lactobacilli bacteria naturally present in ground grain.
+Not commercially produced yeasts and an arsenal of undeclared additives – aka, ‘processing aids’ that can include: extra yeast for speed; extra fat for softness; emulsifiers for bigger loaves; and preservatives for a longer shelf-life that, importantly, can be used in any type of bread.
 That’s right, that’s the same stuff that goes into a light-as-air loaf of white sliced.
 If you’re a supermarket, and you don’t need to disclose your ingredients, then this pretty much means anything.
 How can you be sure a loaf like this is actually anything that resembles the real thing, when there’s no legal definition?
 The proof will be in the taste, when you wonder: where’s the sour in the sourdough?
 Where’s the moreish stoneground flour flavour, the satisfying crust and chewy texture?
 Where’s the natural beauty behind everything that makes real sourdough bread so bloomin’ delicious?

 There are many reasons why cheap sourdough simply doesn’t exist.
 The process to make it isn’t fast, so the ‘time-is-money’ approach just doesn’t work here.
-With a loaf naturally containing so few ingredients, any artisanal baker worth their (third ingredient) salt will take huge pride in selecting the best ones for the job.
-Organic British-grown and stone-ground flour sourced from a local mill using traditional grains and traditional methods is more expensive than imported, commercially produced flour used in mass-produced bread.
-The former is also packed with flavour, the latter, not so much.
+A loaf naturally contains so few ingredients, any baker who calls themselves artisanal should take pride in selecting the best for the job.
+Organic British traditionally stone-ground flour is more expensive and flavourful than imported, commercially produced flour used in mass-produced bread.
 To make sourdough properly also requires the actual hands of an actual baker (goodbye Chorleywood Process).
 Which leads us to….